said-alrove/platziFood-tailwind/README.md

 > **Note:** anyways, the recommendation is to go ahead and read the [documentation](https://tailwindcss.com/docs/theme) for more details because the mentioned above it's just an attempt of a tiny summary in order of having a little concern of the possibilities of personalization.

-> **Note:** you can also generate the full version of the default configuration by using the **npx tailwindcss init tailwind.config.full.js --full** (it's possible to indicate the name of the file just by writing it after the **init** flag, just remember to reference it on the PostCSS config file, for more information check the documentation mentioned before).
+> **Note:** you can also generate the full version of the default configuration by using the **npx tailwindcss init tailwind.config.full.js --full** (it's possible to indicate the name of the file just by writing it after the **init** flag, just remember to reference it on the PostCss config file, for more information check the documentation mentioned before).

 ```
     npx tailwindcss init tailwind.config.full.js --full